BillyDM/billydm.github.io/content/_index.md

 ### About Me

-I'm the lead developer of the [Meadowlark](https://github.com/MeadowlarkDAW/Meadowlark) application, which aims to be a fully-featured, free and open source DAW (Digital Audio Workstation).
-I'm also the lead developer of the [RustyDAW](https://github.com/RustyDAW) project, which is what Meadowlark is built on.
+I'm the lead developer of the [Meadowlark](https://github.com/MeadowlarkDAW/Meadowlark) application, which aims to be a fully-featured, free and open source DAW (Digital Audio Workstation)

-If you want to chat, I am most active on the [Meadowlark Discord Server](https://discord.gg/2W3Xvc8wy4) and the [Rust Audio Discord Server](https://discord.gg/Qs2Zwtf9Gf).
-There are also a lot of other cool Rusty developers there as well.
+If you want to chat, I am most active on the [Meadowlark Discord Server](https://discord.gg/2W3Xvc8wy4).
+I am also active in the [Rust Audio Discord Server](https://discord.gg/Qs2Zwtf9Gf), where you can also find a lot of other cool Rusty audio developers as well.

 <br/>